-We have audited the financial statements of Activate Learning (the 'College') and its subsidiaries (the 'Group') for the year ended 31 July 2022 which comprise the Consolidated and College Statements of Comprehensive Income, the Consolidated and College Statement of Changes in Reserves, the Statements of Financial Position, the Consolidated Statement of Cash Flows and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Activate Learning (the 'College') and its subsidiary (the 'Group') for the year ended 31 July 2023 which comprise the Group and College Statement of Comprehensive Income and Expenditure, the Group and College Statement of Changes in Reserves, the Group and College Balance Sheet, the Group Statement of Cashflows and notes to the financial statements, including a summary of significant accounting policies.

 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" (United Kingdom Generally Accepted Accounting Practice) and the 2019 Statement of Recommended Practice: Accounting for Further and Higher Education.